 No matter what good things we may do in the service of the Lord, we need to be conscious of the possibility of hearing a dreaded nevertheless.
 We see the dreaded “nevertheless” in Revelation chapter two as John’s scribing letters to the seven churches.
 These were churches in Asia, yet what’s written to these seven churches can describe churches and individuals today.

-Revelation 2:2-5 NKJV “I know your works, your labor, your patience, and that you cannot bear those who are evil.
-And you have tested those who say they are apostles and are not, and have found them liars, and you have persevered and had patience, and have labored for My name’s sake and have not become weary.
-Nevertheless, I have this against you, that you have left your first love.
-Remember therefore from where you have fallen; repent and do the first works, or else I will come to you quickly and remove your lampstand from its place—unless you repent.”
+Revelation 2:2-5 TLV “I know all about your deeds and your toil and your patient endurance, and that you cannot bear those who are evil.
+You have tested those who call themselves emissaries and are not, and have found them to be liars.
+3 You have perseverance and have endured for My name’s sake, and you have not grown weary.
+4 “But this I have against you, that you have forsaken your first love.
+5 Remember then from where you have fallen.
+Repent and do the deeds you did at first.
+If not, I will come to you and remove your menorah from its place—unless you repent.”

-Revelation 2:14-16 NKJV “But I have a few things against you because you have there those who hold the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.
-Thus you also have those who hold the doctrine of the Nicolaitans, which thing I hate.
-Repent, or else I will come to you quickly and will fight against them with the sword of My mouth.”
+Revelation 2:14-16 TLV ““But I have a few things against you.
+You have some there who hold to the teaching of Balaam, who was teaching Balak to put a stumbling block before Bnei-Yisrael, to eat food sacrificed to idols and to commit sexual immorality.
+15 Likewise you also have those who hold to the teaching of the Nicolaitans.
+16 Repent then!
+If not, I will come to you soon and make war against them with the sword of My mouth.”

-Revelation 2:19-23 NKJV “I know your works, love, service, faith, and your patience; and as for your works, the last are more than the first.
-Nevertheless, I have a few things against you, because you allow that woman Jezebel, who calls herself a prophetess, to teach and seduce My servants to commit sexual immorality and eat things sacrificed to idols.
-And I gave her time to repent of her sexual immorality, and she did not repent.
-Indeed I will cast her into a sickbed, and those who commit adultery with her into great tribulation unless they repent of their deeds.
-I will kill her children with death, and all the churches shall know that I am He who searches the minds and hearts.
-And I will give to each one of you according to your works.”
+Revelation 2:19-23 TLV “I know your deeds and your love and faith and service and patient endurance, and that your last deeds are greater than the first.
+20 “But this I have against you, that you tolerate that woman Jezebel, who calls herself a prophetess—yet she is teaching and deceiving My servants to commit sexual immorality and to eat food sacrificed to idols.
+21 I gave her time to repent, but she refuses to repent of her immorality.
+22 Behold, I will throw her into a sickbed, and those who commit adultery with her into great tribulation—unless they repent of her doings.
+23 I will also strike her children with a deadly disease.
+Then all of Messiah’s communities will know that I am the One who searches minds and hearts, and I will give to each of you according to your deeds.”

 As I have been reading Revelation, one through five these last several days, that phrase, “nevertheless I have this against you,” has stuck out to me.
 No matter what good things Jesus had to say to those three churches, He followed it with a nevertheless and told the churches where they had failed and called them to repentance.
 We need to take the nevertheless to heart and examine our lives, both in public and private, to see if we are walking as we are called to walk.

-Closely related to Jesus’s words to the churches are His words in Matthew 7:21-23 NKJV “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
-Many will say to Me on that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
-And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”
+Closely related to Jesus’s words to the churches are His words in Matthew 7:21-23 TLV “Not everyone who says to Me, ‘Lord, Lord!’ will enter the kingdom of heaven, but he who does the will of My Father in heaven.
+22 Many will say to Me on that day, ‘Lord, Lord, didn’t we prophesy in Your name, and drive out demons in Your name, and perform many miracles in Your name?’
+23 Then I will declare to them, ‘I never knew you.
+Get away from Me, you workers of lawlessness!’”

 You cannot rely on a prayer once prayed that was not followed by a life lived in obedience.
 Jesus said in John fourteen that those who love Him would keep His commandments.
 We are called to holiness, we see that throughout the New Testament, and the letters to the seven churches remind us of how serious we should take that call.
 I don’t want to hear nevertheless, and I don’t want to hear depart from Me.
 What might your nevertheless be?
 Let’s continually review our lives so that we are sure we are walking rightly before God.